TNTurnerLab/ACES/README.md

 	* queryLengthPer
 		* Minimum % of query length requirement.
 Default is set to 0.3, or 30%.
 User may keep default or replace with decimal value

+	* max_num_alignments
+		* Maximum number of sequences that BLASTn will output.
+Defualt is set to 20.
+Modifications of this value should be whole numbers, may not be decimals nor fractions. ex: 10

 6. Open file **_config.json_**, and fill in value for "threshold"